jedrulcia/DailyCodingProblems/README.md

 CodingProblem27:
 Given a set of closed intervals, find the smallest set of numbers that covers all the intervals.
 If there are multiple smallest sets, return any of them.

+CodingProblem28:
+Given a binary tree, return all paths from the root to leaves.